selftaught/hugo-hildebrand/README.md

 `git submodule add git@github.com:selftaught/hugo-hildebrand.git`

-And then set theme to `hugo-hildebrand` in your configuration file.
+And then set `theme = hugo-hildebrand` in your configuration file.

 ## Configuration

 ### Site title & subtitle

-The site title & subtitle display on the left hand side of site in the first column.
-They stack on top of each other.
+The site title & subtitle display on the left hand side of the site in the first column.

 ```toml
 title = 'Dillan Hildebrand'